How to build Android Architecture? - Quick Guide

 In the repository, you may use local storage, send API calls or do whenever you want to store the data.
 For sake of the example, I use SharedPrefences and AsyncTasks.

 Android Architecture Components are version 1.0 now which give us a nice background to create better applications and become better developers.
-Anyway, it is your decision whether using it or not in your app.
+Anyway, it is your decision whether using mobile app development services in your app or not.
 Maybe MVP, MVVM, VIPER or other approach is better for you.